Patrick Kane

-Patrick Timothy Kane II (born November 19, 1988) is an American professional ice hockey right winger for the New York Rangers of the National Hockey League (NHL).
-He was selected by the Chicago Blackhawks with the first overall pick in the 2007 NHL Entry Draft.
-Kane also represented the United States at the 2010 and 2014 Winter Olympics.
+Patrick Timothy Kane II (born November 19, 1988) is an American professional ice hockey right winger for the Detroit Red Wings of the National Hockey League (NHL).
+He was selected by the Chicago Blackhawks with the first overall pick in the 2007 NHL Entry Draft and played for the Blackhawks until February 2023 when he was traded to the New York Rangers.
+Kane has represented the United States at the 2010 and 2014 Winter Olympics.